-.
-The majority of camera manufacturers have already adopted this standard, and the number of compatible, accessories growing quickly.
+USB3 Vision standard is an imaging interface standard for industrial USB3 vision cameras.
+The majority of camera manufacturers have already adopted this standard, and the number of compatible accessories is growing quickly.
 A big advantage of the USB3 interface is that, any of the PCs, laptops and smartphones have a USB 3.0 interface built in nowadays.
 In the field of vision technology, USB 3.0 is also replacing dated interfaces such as the FireWire, Cameralink and USB2.0.

 The protocol of an industrial USB3 Vision Camera